-See the full list of Kehilla’s family, youth and children’s High Holiday Services.
+See the full list of Kehilla’s family, youth and children’s High Holy Days Services.

 Services for Erev Rosh Hashana, Rosh Hashanah, Kol Nidre and Yom Kippur will be held at the Oakland Scottish Rite Center (located at 1547 Lakeside Drive, Oakland, CA 94612).
 Douglas Parking has generously donated the following complimentary parking lots to be used during these services:

 - Lot 69 at Harrison and 15th Streets